 Those studying for the AWS solutions architect certifications

-- To confidently architect a VPC across multiple availability zones within a Region
+- Confidently architect a VPC across multiple availability zones within a Region

-- Be able to explain different networking components commonly used within AWS VPCs
+- Explain different networking components commonly used within AWS VPCs

-- Able to secure your VPCs, helping you to protect your resources within them
+- Secure your VPCs, helping you to protect your resources within them

-- Be able to assess which method of connectivity to your VPCs would be best in different scenarios
+- Assess which method of connectivity to your VPCs would be best in different scenarios

 Hello and welcome and I'm going to be talking to you about VPCs.
 Virtual Private Clouds.
 Now to understand what a VPC is, let's just take a look at the AWS infrastructure.

 So, here is the AWS Cloud.
 Very simple.
 And a VPC resides inside of the AWS Cloud and it's essentially your own isolated segment of the AWS Cloud itself, so here is your VPC sitting inside the AWS Cloud.

 Now by default when you create your VPC, the only person that has access to this is your own AWS account, just you.
 It is totally isolated and no one else can gain access to your VPC other than your own AWS account.
 Now obviously there are millions upon millions of other VPCs within the AWS network created by other customers all across the world.
 So, there are millions of customer VPCs.
 However, they do not have access to your VPC and likewise, you do not have access to their VPC.

 Now what do you use a VPC for?
 Well, essentially it allows you to start deploying resources within your VPC, for example, different compute resources or storage or database and other network infrastructure among others and this allows you to start building and deploying your solutions within the Cloud.